jgnewman/strux/README.md

 Let's walk through the semantics of this function chain.

 1. `MyComponent` is set up to fetch a particular URL.
-Notice that the URL has a variable in it because we may want to fetch a different user at a different time and we'd like to be able to reuse this construct.
+Notice that the URL has a variable in it because we may want to fetch a different user at a different time and we'd like to be able to reuse this struct.
 We can also pass in an object for configuring the ajax call if we want.
 2. The fetch occurs when the component has mounted.
 And when that happens, we use the component's state to return a value for the variable within our URL.
 3. When the data comes back, the Redux action `MY_ACTION` is triggered.
 4. We'll create the body of the action using the parsed data that was returned as well as the component's state.

 ## What are the bigger implications?

-Using Construx completely removes the need for writing React applications using the "container vs presentational" pattern.
+Using Strux completely removes the need for writing React applications using the "container vs presentational" pattern.
 There is no need for classes such as React Redux's `Provider` because no state change data needs to be passed from parent to child.

-**As such, Construx is built on Redux proper and uses Redux as a dependency, NOT React Redux.**
+**As such, Strux is built on Redux proper and uses Redux as a dependency, NOT React Redux.**

 We'll also never need to awkwardly spread ajax calls all over the application either.
-Because Construx wants you to tie Redux actions to all ajax calls, it simply becomes another source of cross-component communication.
+Because Strux wants you to tie Redux actions to all ajax calls, it simply becomes another source of cross-component communication.

 ## Temporary Usage Guide